Nattk/ZacademyIntranetProject/README.md

-# ZENIKA INTRANET
+# ZENIKA ACADEMY INTRANET

+This website is developed to serve as an internal solution for Zenika Academy students and teachers accross the world (of Zenika).

 ## TECHNOLOGIES
-This website is designed with simple HTML pages, vanilla JS for components and bootstrap for styling.
+Designed with nextJS, you can find the pages in ./pages.
+They are composed of :
+- layouts (from ./layouts) which are made from global components
+- specific components to personalize each page

 ## STYLING
-Every page has its own styling with the same name placed in its folder.
-This page is then imported into the general styles.css sheet inside the css folder at the root of the project.

-## COMPONENTS
-Our components are stored inside the "load_components.js" file in the "js" folder at the root of the project.

-Our components are:
-- Regular Navigation bar
-- Admin Navigation bar
-- Footer
+Each component is with its own sass stylesheet.